Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

-On this day, from 2:30 pm to 10:30 pm, The Beatles started the recording of the last song for the “Abbey Road” album, John Lennon’s “Because“.
+On this day, from 2:30 pm to 10:30 pm, The Beatles began recording the final song for the “Abbey Road” album, John Lennon’s “Because“.

-This was the first time John had brought the song to the other Beatles.
-The session started with a discovery phase where producer George Martin was much involved:
+It was the first time John had introduced the song to the others.
+The session began with a period of exploration, during which producer George Martin played a significant role in shaping the arrangement.

 Everyone agreed that the song was begging for big, lush harmonies — just the kind of thing that was George Martin’s forte.
 Delighted to be contributing at last, he spent many long hours with John, Paul, and George Harrison gathered around the piano while he worked out their complex parts note by note.